mmistakes/made-mistakes-jekyll/_posts/paperfaces/2014-06-23-everly-autumn-portrait.md

   feature: paperfaces-everly-autumn-lg.jpg
   teaser: paperfaces-everly-autumn-teaser.jpg
   thumb: paperfaces-everly-autumn-150.jpg
-tags: [portrait, illustration, paper by 53, blend, black and white, bokeh, twins]
+tags: [portrait, illustration, Paper by 53, blend, black and white, bokeh, twins]
 ---

 Taking a little break from drawing the faces of strangers this weekend to sketch the two little ones in my life and their wild hair.
 First up, Everly.